- November 22, 2022

-With Office 365 there’s an additional archiving featured called “unlimited archiving” and it’s as cool and as useful as it sounds.
+With Office 365 there’s an additional archiving feature called “unlimited archiving” and it’s as cool and as useful as it sounds.

 This clever little feature is, like archiving itself, only available when switched on by an administrator and, from that point on, works automatically to ensure there’s no disruption in communication for end users or time-consuming phone calls to be made to the Redmond mothership.

 So, how does it work?
 Put simply, when archiving is turned on for a mailbox, the additional 100GB of storage is allocated with a warning quota of 90GB.
-With unlimited archiving turned on, the archive mailbox is automatically converted into an auto-expanding archive when the 90GB warning is triggered and additional storage is provided by Office 365.
+With unlimited Office 365 archiving turned on, the archive mailbox is automatically converted into an auto-expanding archive when the 90GB warning is triggered and additional storage is provided.
 The mailbox is then monitored, and additional storage is applied as and when needed.
 However, one slight wrinkle in this otherwise impressive feature is that it can take 30 days for this extra storage to be added.

 Step by Step: Office 365 unlimited archiving.

-- Archiving is enabled for a single or shared mailbox by an administrator.
+- Office 365 online archiving is enabled for a single or shared mailbox by an administrator.

 - The administrator then turns on unlimited archiving.

-- When the archive reaches 90GB in size, it is automatically converted to an auto-expanding archive.
+- When the Office 365 archive reaches 90GB in size, it is automatically converted to an auto-expanding archive.

 - Office 365 adds additional storage space.

-- Further storage space is allocated automatically if the archive size increases.
+- Office 356 archive automatically allocates more storage space as needed, as the archive size increases.

 But, wait.
 What about eDiscovery?

-A few issues to consider when using an Office 365 archiving mailbox
+A few issues to consider when using an Office 365 email archiving mailbox

 Setting rules is not enough